sohamd22/oreto/README.md

 # Oreto
-Oreto is your own personalized AI productivity assistant that can help you keep up with your emails, save content from websites, create lists, give you suggestions, and answer all related questions!
+Oreto is your own personalized AI productivity assistant that can help you keep up with your emails, save content from websites, create lists, show you reminders, and answer all related questions!